 But if you don’t have enough capital to affect prices, you are entirely subject to the moves of those who do have enough.
-This is why common knowledge can act as a trap.
+This is why common knowledge can act as a trading trap.

 Another reason why strategies can fail is that there are thousands of different logics, some of which contradict the others.
 Some are momentum strategies that try to catch an already moving market, while others are trying to catch reversals.
 Some are playing the opposites, while others are playing the positives.

-The same strategies applied to different timescales and can also contradict themselves.
-It depends on the trade scope, to determine whether you’re long or short for the same trade vehicle.
+The same strategies are applied to different timescales and can also contradict themselves.
+It depends on the trade scope to determine whether you’re long or short for the same trade vehicle.
 These endless amounts of participants with different strategies and timeframes create a chaotic and unexplainable logical system.
 You can be the best analyst in the world, but in actual trading, you can be wrong many times.

 If you’re able to predict major moves, sometimes you can’t measure the drawdown or the opposite movement that will happen before it moves in your direction.
 Even so, you won’t have the money or patience to hold on until it turns.

 Any trader will tell you that behind every good strategy lies at least a tiny amount of logic.
 This base claim seems somewhat obvious because why would a trader assess the market according to what seems to be a reasonable strategy, but a yet unstable one too.

 Remember to trade according to your trading plan and your risk management.
 Acting on the market is a more sensible way to decode the secrets of the market.

 👉 If you want to receive an invitation to our live webinars, trading ideas, trading strategy, and high-quality forex articles, sign up for our Newsletter.